meilisearch/meilisearch-ruby/README.md

 The ruby client for the MeiliSearch API.

 MeiliSearch provides an ultra relevant and instant full-text search.
 Our solution is open-source and you can check out [our repository here](https://github.com/meilisearch/MeiliDB).</br>
-Also, you can use MeiliSearch as a service by registering to [meilisearch.com](https://www.meilisearch.com/) and use our hosted solution.
+You can also use MeiliSearch as a service by registering on [meilisearch.com](https://www.meilisearch.com/) and use our hosted solution.

 ## 🔧 Installation